 The goal is to have the highest quality images with the smallest file size (which will load more quickly, offering your users a better user experience, and make a positive impact on your search engine optimization).

 Aim to keep your images less than 1 MB in size.

 Therefore, optimizing your images for the web is a very important step.
 Here are some resources to help:

 Also, Adobe Photoshop is available on some computer labs on campus (such as the Art Lab, the Mac Lab in the Administration Building, and the Media Production Center in the Library).

-Additionally, if you wish to purchase Photoshop for personal use, Adobe offers a significant educational discount on Photoshop and all of the other softwares in the Adobe Creative Suite through Adobe Creative Cloud.
+Additionally, if you wish to purchase Photoshop for personal use, Adobe offers a significant educational discount on Photoshop and all of the other software in the Adobe Creative Suite through Adobe Creative Cloud.

 Some possible free alternatives to Photoshop for image optimization include: